The Universe of Discourse

 Similarly, P(n) is easy to calculate, but harder to understand.
 Ramanujan observed, and proved, that P(5k+4) is always a multiple of 5, which had somehow escaped everyone's notice until then.
 And there are a couple of other similar identities which were proved later: P(7k+5) is always a multiple of 7; P(11k+6) is always a multiple of 11.
 Based on that information, any idiot could conjecture that P(13k+7) would always be a multiple of 13; this conjecture is wrong.
 (P(7) = 15.)

-Anyway, all that is just leading up the the real point of this note, which is that I was tabulating the number of partitions of n into exactly k parts, which is also quite easy.
+Anyway, all that is just leading up to the real point of this note, which is that I was tabulating the number of partitions of n into exactly k parts, which is also quite easy.
 Let's call this Q(n, k).
 And I discovered that Q(13, 4) = Q(13, 5).
 There are 18 ways to divide a pile of 13 beans into 4 piles, and also 18 ways to divide the beans into 5 piles.

 1 1 1 10